Dev88Fab9/fansible/roles/pacemaker-demo1/README.md

 Likewise the script tests/rollback/rollback.sh requires the option -a DESTROY in order to destroy the cluster and undo any modification.
 It is not a true rollback of course, as any other activity that might have occurred in the system won't be undone.
-If you other better rollback ways in place I suggest to use that, for instance, through VMWare snapshots.
+If you have any better rollback strategy I suggest to use that, for instance, revert to a previous VM state through a VMWare snapshot.

 License